Libertatea: Ringier takeover

 In 1994, it was bought by Ringier and went through a lot of changes, which resulted in Libertatea eventually becoming the most printed and sold newspaper in the country, growing from Bucharest only into a national printed publication.
 It also became the first Romanian newspaper to be printed in color.

 Libertatea – tabloid

 In 1999, most part of the newsroom leaves and starts another newspaper, Averea, Libertatea becomes a tabloid, following as a model the Swiss Ringier tabloid, Blick.
-The number of sold copies goes from some tens of thousands a day, to more than 250.000.
+The number of sold copies goes from some tens of thousands a day to more than 250,000.

-In 2002, Libertatea was the most distributed newspaper in Romania, with a monthly average of 151.409 sold copies, per edition.
-It competitors were Adevărul, with 129.389 sold copies, and Evenimentul Zilei, with 106.297.
+In 2002, Libertatea was the most distributed newspaper in Romania, with a monthly average of 151,409 sold copies, per edition.
+Its competitors were Adevărul, with 129,389 sold copies, and Evenimentul Zilei, with 106,297.

 The same year, Libertatea launches the Sunday edition.

-A SNA study shows from July 2008 – July 2009, shows that Libertatea is still the number one newspaper in the country, with 1.425.000 readers.
-Its tabloid competitor, Cancan, is second, with 981.000 readers and the third is also a tabloid, „Click”, with 938.000 readers.
+A SNA study shows from July 2008 – July 2009, shows that Libertatea is still the number one newspaper in the country, with 1,425,000 readers.
+Its tabloid competitor, Cancan, is second, with 981,000 readers and the third is also a tabloid, Click, with 938,000 readers.